-Ethereum is the most well-known altcoin, and for many investors and fans, it is much more than simply another cryptocurrency.
+Ethereum is the most well-known altcoin, and top cryptocurrency in India, and for many investors and fans, it is much more than simply another cryptocurrency.
 According to analysts, it might increase in value by up to 400% by 2022.

 Ether (ETH), Ethereum’s native asset, has skyrocketed in value since its inception.
 Ether, which was founded in 2015 by computer engineer Vitalik Buterin.
 Has risen in price from $0.311 at its inception in 2015 to about $4,800.
 At its peak late last year with plenty of turbulence along the way.

 At the time of writing, Ether has recently risen past $3,500.
 Suggesting a lifetime return on investment (ROI) of over 700,000 percent.
 Unlike Bitcoin and other cryptocurrencies, Ethereum is distinguished by its utility as a software network.
 That enables developers to create and power new tools, applications, and NFTs.